-The Favorites section is intended to allow users to build their own preferred tables, charts, and maps in order to arrange them however they would like.
+The Favorites section is intended to allow users to build their own preferred tables, charts, and maps and arrange them however they would like.
 Favorites are saved and can be viewed for every forecast that you run.
 To add a new favorite group, select the "Favorites" group on the main navigation bar and click on the "Add a New Favorite" button.
-After a prompt to name the new favorite group, a table creation tool will launch.
+After prompt to name the new favorite group, a table creation tool will launch.

-The table creator features a full list of every result concept available to the current type of forecast that is sorted by detail category.
+The table creator features a full list of every result concept available to the current type of forecast, sorted by detail category.
 Use the search bar to filter down the long list.
-Selected concepts will be displayed in the list on the right to better track what has already been chosen, removing any unnecessary concepts, and lastly, for specifying further information about selected concepts in certain situations.
-More information will be required when multiple concepts are chosen to be added to a table and they do not all have the same detail category (ex. if one variable has industry details and another has age, race, and gender details).
-In this case, the resulting visualization will need to display values for each concept and a fixed individual detail, like Employment - Construction rather than general Employment with a combo-box filter for switching the industry.
-Each selected detail can come from an aggregation, if desired, and ultimately will be added to the finished table as a separate line item.
+Selected concepts will be displayed in the list on the right for ease of keeping track of what has been selected, removing any no-longer-wanted concepts, and lastly, for specifying further information about selected concepts in certain situations.
+More information will be required when multiple concepts are chosen to be added to a table and they do not all have the same detail category, for example if one variable has industry details and another has age, race, and gender details.
+In this case, the resulting visualization will need to display values for each concept and a fixed individual detail, like Employment - Construction rather than general Employment with a combobox filter for switching the industry.
+Each selected detail can come from an aggregation, if desired, and ultimately will be added to the finished table as separate line item.

 After a new favorite group is created, it will appear in the Favorites section of the main navigation bar.
-When the favorites group is selected, two buttons will appear next to it, one to delete the group and one to open the "Favorites Editor."
+When the favorites group is selected, two buttons will appear next to it, one to delete the group and one to open the "Favorites Editor".
 The Favorites Editor can be used to customize the favorites group.
 It can be used to add, remove, or reorder visualizations and change the layout style.
 Visualizations can also be arranged in groups which will have a different effect depending on the layout type.
 In gallery mode, each group will appear on a separate tab, in row mode each group will appear in a separate row, in list mode each group will appear in a different column, and in tile mode each group will form a separate tile group.